 - Second Homes (Second homes are not eligible for program incentives.
 V.B.6.
 Alternative requirement for housing rehabilitation-assistance for second homes.
 HUD is instituting an alternative requirement to the rehabilitation provisions at 42 U.S.C.
-5305(a)(4) as follows: Properties that serve as second homes are not eligible for rehabilitation assistance or housing incentives provided through a CDBG-MIT program.) - Vacant Lots (Vacant lots that are unaccompanied by a housing unit may receive an offer to purchase in the amount of \$10,000 or the highest appraised value, whichever is greater.
-However, owners of vacant parcels are not eligible for the LMI or moving incentive)
+5305(a)(4) as follows: Properties that serve as second homes are not eligible for rehabilitation assistance or housing incentives provided through a CDBG-MIT program.) - Vacant Lots (Vacant lots that are either unaccompanied by a housing unit or unaccompanied by a second home, may receive an offer to purchase in the amount of \$10,000 or the highest appraised value, whichever is greater.
+However, owners of vacant parcels are not eligible for the LMI or moving incentive) Vacant and/or undeveloped lots purchased at a tax sale are not eligible for any program incentives.

-Properties that fall into the Priority 2 or Priority 3 category will be considered for approval on a case-by-case basis.
-Where the purchase of a Priority 2 or 3 property helps to create a contiguous buyout area, or links two areas of buyouts together, it will be strongly considered for approval by the SCOR Mitigation Steering Committee or the Mitigation Special Case Panel (MSCP).
-Other factors that will be considered in the approval of Priority 2 and Priority 3 homes are if the owners are LMI, if the property may be developed/habitable in the future, how many properties will remain in the area for EMS/Fire services, and the amount of funding available.
+Factors that will be considered in the approval of Priority 2 and Priority 3 homes are if the owners are LMI, if the property may be developed/habitable in the future, how many properties will remain in the area for EMS/Fire services, and the amount of funding available.